Using Heatmaps – Node View

 This supports both high-level scanning and focused exploration.

-Viewing Metrics In The Node View
+Selecting Different Metrics or Survey Questions In The Node View

 Heatmap Node View Features